In this post, we’ll share our thoughts on the Barbell Logic Online Coaching program. Read on for the full review!

 I completed an earlier version of this course in March 2020 and highly recommend it.

 Barbell Logic also gives away a ton of free content including blog articles, e-books, podcasts, and videos.
 This will definitely help you learn more about the staff, their mission, and their values, not to mention how to lift.

 Barbell Logic also supports other small businesses in the industry by offering special discounts.
 They partnered with A7 International to develop a Tribe bar grip shirt, which is super helpful for keeping the barbell in place during squats or keeping your shoulders planted during the bench press.

-I reviewed the shirt along with other A7 products here.
+I featured the shirt along with other A7 products in this post about strength training gear.
 Barbell Logic also worked with Dominion Strength to create a 4” lever belt with their logo.
 My product review of that belt and other Dominion Strength products is here.

 If you’re ready to jump in and take the plunge, check out my landing page with BLOC here to start working out for free.

-If you like it, sign up and join me with the ranks with other clients such as Brett from the Art of Manliness, Eric from Beardbrand, Tom from College Info Geek, and Tanner from Masculine Style.
+If you like it, sign up, and join me in the ranks with other clients such as Brett from the Art of Manliness, Eric from Beardbrand, Tom from College Info Geek, and Tanner from Masculine Style.